 The 5,250-Kilogram AMOS-6 satellite was the heaviest spacecraft ever constructed in Israel.
 It was built under a $195 million contract by Israel Aerospace Industries based on the company’s AMOS series of “Affordable Modular Optimized Satellites.”

 After Thursday’s on-pad failure, information on Spacecom’s insurance deal for AMOS-6 emerged.
-Satellite builder IAI insured the spacecraft as marine cargo covering the pre-launch portion from its shipment to Florida and processing at the launch site including all operations leading up to T-0.
-A separate policy acquired by Spacecom covering the satellite’s launch and first year in operation would have activated at the moment of intentional ignition of the Falcon 9 rocket which, of course, never took place.
+The company insured the spacecraft as marine cargo covering the pre-launch portion from its shipment to Florida and processing at the launch site.
+A policy covering the satellite’s launch and first year in operation would have activated at the moment of intentional ignition of the Falcon 9 rocket which, of course, never took place.

 A Spacecom statement cited by the Times of Israel details that the company expects to receive over $173 million from IAI which provided insurance for AMOS-6.
 Additional insurers will pay $39 million and Spacecom expects compensation from SpaceX either in the form of a $50 million payment or free launch on Falcon 9 for the amount already paid for AMOS-6.